distrochooser/distrochooser/README.md

 ## Building locally

 1. Use a venv to add the requirements from `./code/`.
-2. Import the matrix using `python3 manage.py parse ../../doc/matrix/beta/matrix.ku --wipe`(the --wipe flag is optional)
+2. Import the matrix using `python3 manage.py parse ../../doc/matrix/toml/matrix.toml --wipe`(the `--wipe` flag is optional and clears the database)
 3. To build js and styles, cd into design and execute `yarn run build-styles` and `yarn run build-js` (make sure a folder static is present in the projects root dir)
 4. Run `python3 manage.py collectstatic` (you will have to adapt the `settings.py` to point to the static folder before)
 5. Run `python3 manage.py runserver`